SerhiiLe/DFMiniMp3/README.md

 _serial_ - the instance of the serial
 _doReset_ - reset the module during initialization (recommend)
-_timeout_ - timeout of waiting for response from module in msec
+_timeout_ - timeout of waiting for response from module in ms

 Return _true_ if module is online.